gvwilson/thirdbit/src/fiction/bear/index.md

 Cloak rose into the air, slowly at first and then faster.
 In a few heartbeats Noxy was up above the rooftops.
-She glanced at the dam, but couldn't see Sergeant Dambu.
+She glanced at the dam, but couldn't see Sergeant Inambu.
 "Fast!" she mind-spoke at Cloak.
 They turned south and started flying above the road that led to the Blight.

 Noxy crept forward until she was right at the cloud's edge.
 The